1Crazymoney/gnt2/docs/testing.md

     - permitted and then un-approved by setting allowance to 0
     - permitted and then approved a small amount
     - approved a small amount and then permitted
-- It is not be possible to remove the migration agent as a minter

 ## Integration